matsengrp/linearham/README.md

 | `--rng-seed` | yes | The random number generator (RNG) seed (defaults to 0). |
 | `--asr-pfilters` | no | The ancestral sequence posterior probability thresholds (defaults to 0.1). |

+If some aguments are specified as `,`-separated lists (middle column), linearham will run revbayes separately, writing to separate output directories, for all combinations of all such parameters.
 For more information on these arguments, run `scons --help`.

 #### `--build-partis-linearham`